wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

 ![!API Abuse prevention - Exception list](../images/about-wallarm-waf/abi-abuse-prevention/exception-list.png)

-## Disabling bot protection for specific URLs
+## Disabling bot protection for specific URLs and requests

-Besides stopping bot protection based on the **source** IPs with [exception list](#exception-list), you can disable it for specific **target** URLs using the [**Set API Abuse Prevention mode**](../user-guides/rules/api-abuse-url.md) rule.
+In addition to marking good bots' IPs via [exception list](#exception-list), you can disable bot protection both for URLs that the requests target and for the particular request types, for example, for the requests containing specific headers.
+You can do it using the [**Set API Abuse Prevention mode**](../user-guides/rules/api-abuse-url.md) rule.

-This can help to avoid false positive detections and may be also helpful in case of testing your applications when you may need to temporarily disable bot protection for some of their endpoints.
+This may help to avoid false positive detections and may be also helpful in case of testing your applications when you may need to temporarily disable bot protection for some of their endpoints.

 Note that comparing to other API Abuse Prevention configuration, this ability is an additional one, thus it is configured [not within](../user-guides/api-abuse-prevention.md#working-with-exceptions-for-target-urls) the API Abuse profile, but separately - with the help of the rule.